opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

             }
         }

-3. Return to the ``hello/api`` directory and build your API as follows.
+3. Return to the hello/api directory.
+Do the following to build the API:

     .. code:: shell